-I've been notified
+I've been notified about a problem

 When a problem is detected a notification is sent to your email and the app on your phone (if installed).